knzyrl/Star-Gazers-Project/README.md

    - Presenter: Displays the star chart reflecting the past sky.

-5. Alice wants to know details about nearby astronomical objects (such as asteroids), including their closest approach, distance, relative velocity, and visibility.
-She uses the “Near-Earth Objects” function, inputs the desired date range, and receives a list of objects along with relevant data. _(Assigned to: Khangerel)_
+5. Alice wants to know details about nearby astronomical objects (such as asteroids).
+She uses the “Near-Earth Objects” function, inputs the desired date range, and receives their closest approach, distance, relative velocity, and visibility.
+NEO Use Case. _(Assigned to: Khangerel)_

    - Interactor: User selects “Near-Earth Objects” and inputs a date range for observation.